Rauma Lace Week and Open Yards of Old Rauma 22.–30.7.2017 and Black Lace Night 28.7.2017

 Are you an expat in Finland or travelling around the northern pearl just for fun?
-This is where you should head right now: Rauma Lace Week, the biggest and the most important summer event in Rauma, has just began.
-So in case you are around and you are thinking about what to do, Rauma is the place to be.
+This is where you should head right now: Rauma Lace Week, the biggest and the most important summer event in Rauma, has just begun.
+So, in case you’re around and thinking what to do, Rauma is the place to be.

 You can make lace even by dancing, as shown by Mirku Flika dance group at the opening ceremony of Rauma Lace Week in 2015.

-During Rauma Lace Week, that means until Sunday the 31st of July, there is an ongoing event called Old Rauma open yards and flea markets.
+During Rauma Lace Week, that means until Sunday the 30th of July 2017, there is an ongoing event called Old Rauma open yards and flea markets.
 What does this mean?

 Print out the map of Old Rauma Open Yards and Flea Markets, or save it on your phone once you head for Rauma Lace Week celebration.
 Click the map, and it will open in a new window.

-Tervtulo Raumall merem barttall, ol niingon gotonas!
+Tervtulo Raumall merem barttall – ol niingon gotonas!